plone/training/mastering-plone-5/about_mastering.rst

 Technical set up to do before a training (as a trainer)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++

-- Prepare a mailserver for the user registration mail (See :ref:`features-mailserver-label`)
+- Prepare a mailserver for the user registration mail (See :ref:`plone5_features-mailserver-label`)
 - If you do only a part of the training (Advanced) prepare a database with the steps of the previous sections.
 Be aware that the file- and blobstorage in the Vagrant box is here: /home/vagrant/var/ (not at the buildout path /vagrant/buildout/)